alessandrogiuliani/VideoBrainPrototype/README.md

 #### Tag generation

 -   ***output_folder_tags***: the main folder where all generated tags will be saved.
 Note: for each video, thumbnails will be stored in a subfolder named as the video ID.
+-   ***language***: the language of the video or channel.
+    **Note**: currently, only English and Italian languages have been implemented.
 -   ***n_suggested_tags*** : the number of output generated tags.
 Note: output tags are the most related hot trends
 -   ***granularity***: the granularity level in the tags-trend similarity computation.
 Values: